brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 Why?
 Well, both the husband and wife think that "it's hot" or "it's cold" are facts, but these are actually opinions.
 Here's an actual fact: it's 68 degrees.
 Here are two more facts: at 68 degrees, the wife feels cold, while the husband feels hot.
 But "it is cold" or "it is hot" are just opinions.

-Instead of arguing about these opinions, if you separate out the facts (the wife is cold at 68 and the husband is hot at 68), then you can start working together to come up with solutions: e.g,. find a warmer blanket for the wife.
+Instead of arguing about these opinions, if you separate out the facts (the wife is cold at 68 and the husband is hot at 68), then you can start working together to come up with solutions: e.g., find a warmer blanket for the wife.

 ### 2b.
 Use first person instead of third person